 Heads know today's challenges are greater than simply providing academic leadership in a Christian environment.
-Today's challenge is facilities.
-It is competition.
-It is safety.
-It is marketing.
-It is fundraising.
-It is accountability.
-It is recruiting students, faculty, trustees and donors.
+Today's challenges include facilities, competition, safety, marketing, fundraising, and accountability; additionally, recruiting students, faculty, trustees and donors are all part of the picture.
 In essence, it is executive management that embraces and cultivates the Christian tradition.

 Many organizations and associations provide exceptional opportunities for administrators to develop their skills as educational leaders.
 The Van Lunen Center complements these by providing world-class executive management education essential to the future of schools based on the historic Christian faith.